By David Joel Miller

 Separation Anxiety Disorder.

-This disorder customarily starts earl in life.
-The child us afraid to leave or be away from a caregiver.
+This disorder customarily starts early in life.
+The child is afraid to leave or be away from a caregiver.
 They may think that something bad will happen to them or the caregiver if they are separated.
 We used to think of this mostly as a disorder of children and that they should “grow out of it.”
 We are starting to think that you can have this at any point in your life and that many clingy needy adults had this and or an attachment disorder since childhood.

 Someone who speaks normally at home but is afraid to or refuses to speak when in public or around strangers fits the description of Selective Mutism.
-The criteria for this disorder does not imply that they child is being poorly behaved but just that they are so afraid they can’t speak around strangers.
+The criteria for this disorder does not imply that the child is being poorly behaved but just that they are so afraid they can’t speak around strangers.
 The result is poor grades or school failure.
 As they get older this may lessen but again there are adults who just avoid speaking around strangers as much as possible.

 Social Anxiety Disorder (Social Phobia).

-In this disorder the anxious person is afraid of social situations where others may watch them, evaluate them or otherwise form an opinion about them.
+In this disorder, the anxious person is afraid of social situations where others may watch them, evaluate them, or otherwise form an opinion about them.
 The fear here is about doing something “wrong” or being judged.
-This is about having your peer’s think poorly of you, what you wear or how you do things.
-In severe cases people avoid eating in public or going to social gatherings.
+This is about having your peers think poorly of you, what you wear, or how you do things.
+In severe cases, people avoid eating in public or going to social gatherings.

-A Panic disorder involves many of the physical symptoms we talked about above.
-The person having the panic attack may have shortness of breath or chest pain and think they are having a heart attack.
+Panic disorder involves many of the physical symptoms we talked about above.
+The person having a panic attack may have shortness of breath or chest pain and think they are having a heart attack.
 Having had one attack people become afraid to leave the house for fear they will have another and not be able to get help in time.

 This involves being over-anxious all the time.
 A person with Generalized Anxiety Disorder is anxious all the time about most anything.
-There may be real life causes for this anxiety, like living through a war or being assaulted or harmed.
-The professional has to look carefully to separate this from PTSD or other Trauma and Stressor related disorders.
+There may be real-life causes for this anxiety, like living through a war or being assaulted or harmed.
+The professional has to look carefully to separate this from PTSD or other Trauma and Stressor-related disorders.